 Candida Related Complex and Food Allergies

+Food allergies, food intolerances and candida seem to go hand in hand.
 CRC (Candida Related Complex) increases strain on your intestinal health and your immune system.
-This added strain can result in an increased vulnerability to food and environmental allergies and intolerances.
+This can increase food and environmental allergies and intolerances.

 As you cleanse your bowels and liver, remove the toxic strain from the candida metabolism; boost your digestive and immune health and clean up your environment, your level of health can rise well above what it was before you developed symptoms.

 In many cases, food intolerances can be completely resolve.
 In the case of long standing allergies or more serious intolerances, even if you do not completely recover from them, you may find that some allergens can be consumed on a rotational basis once your candida levels and overall inflammation have been reduced.